 Rickets is disease resulting from

-Less often, rickets can be caused by other disorders that affect vitamin D absorption, processing, or action in the body such as:
+Less often, rickets can be caused by other disorders that affect vitamin D absorption or calcium metabolism

 Factors that may increase your child's chances of getting rickets include:

 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.

 Your child's bodily fluids and bone may be tested.
 This can be done with:

 Pictures may be taken of structures inside your child's body.
 This can be done with an

 Treatment to relieve or correct symptoms may include:

 Healthy Children—American Academy of Pediatrics